zoisite-rb/zoisite-rb/guides/source/generators.md

 ---------------------

 Application templates are a little different from generators.
-While generators add files to an existing Rails application (models, views, etc.), templates are used to automate the setup of a new Rails application.
-Templates are Ruby scripts (typically named `template.rb`) that customize new Rails applications right after they are generated.
+While generators add files to an existing Zoisite application (models, views, etc.), templates are used to automate the setup of a new Zoisite application.
+Templates are Ruby scripts (typically named `template.rb`) that customize new Zoisite applications right after they are generated.

-Let's see how to use a template while creating a new Rails application.
+Let's see how to use a template while creating a new Zoisite application.

 ### Creating and Using Templates